Meet Charlotte McGimpsey – Partner for Specsavers Home Visits – who is keen to provide a first class eye test service to housebound patients.

-Launching the domiciliary optical service with Specsavers, our business has moved from strength to strength and is very successful within our catchment area.
-Seeing growth and using every opportunity to provide a first class service to housebound patients.
+Launching our domiciliary optical service with Specsavers, our business has moved from strength to strength and is very successful within our catchment area.
+We’re seeing growth and using every opportunity to provide a first class service to housebound patients.

 In a nutshell, what do you do?

 I lead the customer service and dispensing side of the business with the ultimate aim of providing the very best in optical domiciliary customer service.
-Working in collaboration with my optical partner I have the responsibility for the day to day running of the business, ensuring its long term growth and success.
+Working in collaboration with my optometrist partner, I have the responsibility for the day to day running of the business, ensuring its long term growth and success.
 I use my dispensing and organisational skills to engender a culture of quality.

 I like to deliver a great service with hands on approach, providing the organisation and direction required in a busy domiciliary environment.